foraproject/fora-build/README.md

 ## Getting Started

 There are essentially two steps
 1. Write a build.js file
 2. node --harmony build.js

 ### The build.js file

 This example should help you get started.
+This is the same code that runs in the test/ directory.

 ```javascript
     var buildConfig = function(config) {